blazm/deid-toolkit/README.md

    ```sh
    conda env create -f toolkit.yml
    ```
+4. In `deid_shell.py`, change the `conda_sh_path` variable with the correct path to the conda.sh file on your machine

 ## How to add a dataset
 If the dataset is already aligned, put all images according to this structure: